RuoyiHao/RuoyiHao.github.io/_pages/about.md

 My research interests include medical robot systems, robot perception, and autonomous control.

 # 🔥 News
-- *12/2023*: Our Project "Minimally Contiguous Intubation and Tracheostomy for Severe COVID-19 Patients with Teleoperated Endotracheal cum Percutaneous Dual Robotic Modules and Multi-Modality Guidance" was presented at Collaborative Research Fund cum Research Impact Fund Symposium 2023.
+- *12/2023*: Our Project was presented at Collaborative Research Fund cum Research Impact Fund Symposium 2023.
 - *09/2023*: A paper accepted by IEEE TIE.
 - *07/2023*: Pass PhD thesis proposal defense.
-- *05/2023*: Our Project “A Vision-Guided Fiberoptic Nasotracheal Intubation Robot” won the Silver Award in The International Exhibition of Inventions Geneva 2023.
+- *05/2023*: Our Project won the Silver Award in The International Exhibition of Inventions Geneva 2023.
 - *05/2023*: Awarded the Solomon Systech Scholarship.
 - *06/2022*: A paper accepted by IROS 2022.
 - *11/2021*: Our project “Skull-mounted robot for needle intervention” won the Silver Award and Best Presentation Award in EMedIC Global 2021.